davidroeca/web-app-orchestration-talk/talk/talk.rst

 .. note::
     * CRA Webpack support and webpack-serve support are not here, but coming;
       please contribute!
-    * public url support is not here but coming; please contribute!
+    * CRA public url support is not here but coming; please contribute!
-    * Docker and docker-compose are system dependencies (meta, right?) but with support for all 3 major desktop operating systems, this is pretty close to the best we've got.
+    * At some level you'll always need a system dependency or two--just try to limit the number to manually set up

 ----